matrix-org/synapse/docs/development/room-dag-concepts.md

  * We don't have state for them, so there should be no entry in `event_to_state_groups` for an outlier.
-(In practice this isn't always the case, though I'm not sure why).
+(In practice this isn't always the case, though I'm not sure why: see https://github.com/matrix-org/synapse/issues/12201).

  * We don't record entries for them in the `event_edges`, `event_forward_extremeties` or `event_backward_extremities` tables.